 Closed seams cannot hide behind closed doors as they are the signature of high-end clothing.
 No frayed looks or shabby stitching for Haute Couture’s best designs.
 No, it is closed seams all the way!
-Why you might ask?
-Closed seams give the classical look and finish of what is expected from the best fashion houses.
-Closed seams neaten the seam in a way that adds to the quality of the garment.
+Closed seams give the classical look and finish that is expected from the best fashion houses.
+They types of seams neaten the edges in a way that adds to the quality of the garment.

 Closed seams are the exact opposite of open seams because everything from the seam allowance and the raw edges is enclosed in the finishing off of the seam.
-Seams are the process that puts the garment together.
-Every little detail is taken care of with a closed seam.
 There are different types of closed seams, but the principle is the same.
-The entire seam is neatened and there are no raw edges sticking out at the end of the process.
+The entire seam is neatened, and there are no raw edges sticking out at the end of the process.

 Types of Closed Seams

 Here are 7 kinds of closed seams to consider.
 Each seam is different and suited to different purposes and types of fabrics, but the outcome is the same, a closed seam.

 - Zig-Zag Closed Seams

 - French Seams

 - Welt Seams